-Moreover, \citet{Yeates2010} and \citet{Mackay_2022} inserted magnetic bipoles, determined from observational synoptic magnetograms, into their coronal simulations to provide a continuously evolving boundary condition for the non-potential magnetofrictional model.
-It is observed that surface motions drive the twisted magnetic flux ropes to erupt and induce fluctuations in the open magnetic flux.
-High-cadence bipole data derived from hourly updated advective flux transport (AFT) magnetograms \citep{Upton2014a} produced more open flux than the 27-day Carrington-rotation maps, and non-potential simulations yield substantially higher open flux than PFSS models \citep{Mackay_2022}.
-Considering that MF models cannot capture the dynamic features of the plasma, corresponding time-evolving MHD coronal simulations are required to investigate magnetic flux evolutions in a more self-consistent manner.
+Moreover, \citet{Yeates2010} and \citet{Mackay_2022} inserted magnetic bipoles, determined from observed synoptic magnetograms, into their coronal simulations to provide a continuously evolving boundary condition for the non-potential magnetofrictional (MF) model.
+It is observed that surface motions drive the twisted magnetic flux ropes to erupt and induce fluctuations in the OMF.
+High-cadence bipole data derived from hourly updated advective flux transport (AFT) magnetograms \citep{Upton2014a} produced more OMF than the 27-day Carrington-rotation maps, and non-potential simulations yield substantially higher OMF than PFSS models \citep{Mackay_2022}.
+Given that MF models cannot capture the dynamic features of the plasma, time-evolving MHD coronal simulations are required to investigate magnetic flux evolution in a more self-consistent manner.
 Consequently, coronal MHD models that can simultaneously achieve high computational efficiency, strong numerical stability, and high spatial and temporal resolution are required to perform such simulations.